Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Discussion

 From a computational perspective, our analysis reveals important trade-offs between model performance and efficiency.
 While the MLP offers the fastest inference time (1.2 ms), its limited accuracy makes it unsuitable for operational use.
 The Combined CNN, despite requiring approximately twice the inference time of individual models (4.1 ms), delivers substantially improved performance without proportional increases in memory consumption or parameter count.
 This computational efficiency, achieved through parameter freezing and efficient fusion architectures, makes the Combined CNN viable for operational deployment in satellite missions with reasonable computational constraints.

 These findings have direct implications for the MethaneSAT mission, which requires accurate identification of atmospheric artifacts to ensure reliable methane retrievals.
-The superiority of the Combined CNN approach in handling complex scenes with varying surface reflectance is particularly relevant for global methane monitoring, where diverse terrain and atmospheric conditions can significantly impact detection accuracy.
-By effectively eliminating clouds and shadows from analysis, this approach can substantially improve the reliability of methane concentration mapping, supporting global efforts to identify and quantify methane emissions.
+The superiority of the Combined CNN approach in handling complex scenes with varying surface reflectance is particularly relevant for global methane monitoring, where diverse terrain and atmospheric conditions can significantly impact detection accuracy. \mpc{Our methods should generalize to other hyperspectral missions facing similar atmospheric preprocessing challenges, improving the reliability of methane plumes mapping and supporting global efforts to identify and quantify methane emissions across different platforms.}